marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 >> POST-request forms vulnerable if possible to get csrf-cookie-token (by using Cross-site-scripting as example).

-Some of this points can be more critical when we decided to add log-out (on current time there is vulnerable "mapping" and "add listener" functionality only);
+Some of these points can be more critical when we decided to add log-out (on current time there is vulnerable "mapping" and "add listener" functionality only);

 Also with enabled CSRF protection and with default state about database-console: